 Other less common signs and symptoms of miscarriage include:

 - Vaginal discharge, while not a typical symptom of miscarriage, provides cause for concern if it is blood-streaked.

 - Lower back pain, like abdominal pain, becomes a significant symptom if it is associated with vaginal bleeding.
-You are more likely to develop a lower back pain if you have a retroverted uterus, meaning that the uterus is tipped backwards facing towards the rectum and spine.
+You are more likely to develop a lower back pain if you have a retroverted uterus, meaning that the uterus is tipped backward facing towards the rectum and spine.
 Rather than experiencing lower abdominal pain with vaginal bleeding, it is possible to experience lower back pain.

 These signs and symptoms do not always mean that you are having a miscarriage.
 So don’t panic, but you should consult your healthcare provider if you experience any of the above symptoms.
-An ultrasound scan can check to see if there is threat to your pregnancy.
+An ultrasound scan can check to see if there is indeed a threat to your pregnancy.